arsalariane/Tax-Data-Project---IRS-990-Database/README.md

 We wants to dentify trends in the financial data to gain a better understanding of which organizations across the country is losing money.
 As a non-profit organization we do not expect to lose money !
 And it would be interesting to understand why these EO are losing money: do they spent to much money (for which purpose), what are their sources of income ?
 So let's see who are the "outliers" who appear to be failing in different metrics.

-We will look at the following  --metrics-- (see files "nomenclature%" in main repo for additional information):
+We will look at the following  **metrics** (see files "nomenclature%" in main repo for additional information):
 - EIN
 - NTEE_CD
 - NAME